Comcast/ssh-to/README.md

 That's literally all there is to it!
 And I've literally (not figuratively) done this in production.

+## Development

+I have a rudimentary unit test at `./ssh-to-test` which should be run before any commits are made.

+Future list of things for testing:
+- A better script
+- A `Dockerfile`
+- A script to drive building said Docker container and the unit test

 ## Author
 <a name="author"></a>